bradfrost/atomic-design/chapter-5.md

 ### In search of the Holy Grail
 **The design system Holy Grail involves creating an environment where the pattern library and live applications are perfectly in sync**.
 The idea is that you should be able to make a change to a UI pattern and see those changes automatically reflected in both the pattern library and anywhere the pattern is included in production.

-{% include figure.html src="../images/content/workflow-system-first-holy-grail.png" caption="The Holy Grail of design systems is one where one can make a change to a UI pattern and have it simultaneously update the pattern library and production environments." %}
+{% include figure.html src="../images/content/workflow-system-first-holy-grail.png" caption="The Holy Grail of design systems is an environment where making changes to a UI pattern updates both the pattern library and production applications simultaneously." %}

 The Holy Grail removes duplication of effort and ensures the pattern library and the applications using the patterns remain synchronized.
 Sounds like a dream, right?